This sounds weird, but goals are taken for granted a bit in football these days.

-There are currently just 30 players who have managed to bag 100 goals or more in the Premier League, making for a rather elite group.
-90min has ranked that group to find the order of excellence.
+There are currently just 31 players who have managed to bag 100 goals or more in the Premier League, making for a rather elite group.
+Here are the select few to achieve it...

 Bent had an early taste of Premier League football with Ipswich and continued bagging after their relegation, which inevitably earned him a move back to the top flight.

 The Englishman developed into a proven Premier League goalscorer and impressed for Spurs and Sunderland.
 A £24m move to Aston Villa in 2011 started strong, but fizzled out as injuries caught up.

 The fact the Premier League had continuous debate over the likes of Steven Gerrard and Paul Scholes was a blessing.

 Yet another tenacious English midfielder, Scholes coupled unrelenting tenacity with a hidden flair and grace.
 Swept up silverware and also scored ridiculous volleys.
 Legend.

 Players aren't made like Peter Crouch anymore - quite literally, too, he is massive!

 Crouch went around the houses in the Premier League, bagging for Liverpool and Tottenham, but also the likes of Portsmouth and Stoke.
 He was simply different; nobody knew how to deal with him, and he used his skills to his advantage.